kexiZeroing/kexiZeroing.github.io/src/posts/mac-terminal.md

 Many Unix and Unix-like systems have `sh` as well as bash and other shells available. `sh` goes back to the very early UNIX shells. `sh` has survived because it serves as the lowest common standard for shell scripting.
 These standards are defined in the POSIX specification.
 When you have to build scripts that need to run across many different flavors and versions of Unix where you cannot rely on bash being present, then conforming to `sh` might be necessary. (bash is also POSIX compliant, but it has more features).
 As a macOS administrator you should always choose `/bin/bash` over `/bin/sh`.
 You can check all the available shells in macOS `cat /etc/shells`, show the current shell being used `echo $SHELL`, and use `chsh -s /bin/zsh` to change the current interactive shell.

+> POSIX (Portable Operating System Interface) is a family of standards, specified by the IEEE, to clarify and make uniform the application programming interfaces provided by Unix operating systems.
+When you write your programs to rely on POSIX standards, you can be pretty sure to be able to port them easily among a large family of Unix derivatives.

 ## Finding Commands
 All commands are files in the file system.
 They have a special file setting which makes them executable, so the system can interpret it as commands.
 If you want to know where a given command resides, you can use the `which` command.
 When you enter a command without a path such as `ls`, bash will start looking for the command executable in `/usr/local/bin`, then in `/usr/bin`, and then in `/bin` (defined in `PATH`).
 When it finds an executable `ls`, stop looking and execute that.